vaab/colour/README.rst

 Equality to non-Colour objects
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-As a side note, whatever your custom equaltiy function is, it won't be
+As a side note, whatever your custom equality function is, it won't be
 used if you compare to anything else than a ``Colour`` instance::

     >>> red = Color("red", equality=lambda c1, c2: True)